yugabyte/yugabyte-db/README.md

 ## Reporting Issues

 Please use [GitHub issues](https://github.com/YugaByte/yugabyte-db/issues) to report issues.

+To live chat with engineers, use our [gitter channel](https://gitter.im/YugaByte/Lobby).

-Also feel free to post on the [YugaByte Community Forum](http://forum.yugabyte.com).
+Also feel free to post questions on or subscribe to the [YugaByte Community Forum](http://forum.yugabyte.com).

 ## Contributing